Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/setup-dev-env.rst

 .. image:: images/mint-wasm-install.png
     :width: 100%

-Now you need to install the Concordium software package. :ref:`Click here<cargo-concordium-testnet>` and download the correct version of cargo-concordium for your operating system.
+Now you need to install the Concordium software package. :ref:`Click here<cargo-concordium-testnet>` and download the version 2.2.0 or greater of ``cargo-concordium`` for your operating system.
 The tool is the same for both testnet and mainnet.

 First, rename the “cargo-congordium-v.x.x” file to “cargo-concordium”.
 Then go to the directory where the file is downloaded and run this command to make it executable.
 You also need to move the cargo-concordium executable to the cargo folder. :ref:`Follow the information here<setup-tools>` to ensure that your cargo-concordium is configured correctly.
 The step below is specifically for MacOS.
-(Note : In this tutorial, we are not going to use concordium-client for our operations so you don’t have to install it.)

 .. code-block:: console